 An advert for Audi which aired during Sunday's Super Bowl in the US has garnered both praise and fury for the German car manufacturer.

-Daughter shows a girl racing against boys in a soapbox derby while her father, voiced by actor George Clooney, asks: "What do I tell my daughter?
+Daughter shows a girl racing against boys in a soapbox derby while her father, voiced by Peter Jessop, asks: "What do I tell my daughter?
 Do I tell her her grandpa is worth more than her grandma?
 That her dad is worth more than her mom?
 Do I tell her that despite her education, her drive, her skills, her intelligence, she will automatically be valued as less than every man she meets?"